Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Acknowledgment

 \section{Acknowledgment}

-This work is supported in part by the National Research Foundation of Korea grant (No.RS-2024-00351212) and “HPC support” project funded by the Korea government (MSIT and NIPA).
+This work was in part supported by the National Research Foundation of Korea (RS-2024-00351212 and RS-2024-00436165) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) (RS-2024-00509279, RS-2022-II220926, RS-2022-II220959, and RS-2019-II190075) funded by the Korean government (MSIT).
+Computational resources were in part provided by the “HPC support” project funded by MSIT and NIPA.
 MB is supported by EPSRC Turing AI World-Leading Research Fellowship No. EP/X040062/1 and EPSRC AI Hub on Mathematical Foundations of Intelligence: An ``Erlangen Programme'' for AI No. EP/Y028872/1.